tik-tik~ tik-tik~

 "Wait—!"

-"OH FUCK!"
+"OH F-!"

 She tried to breathe, to cry out—but nothing came.

-The street meshing into one single sound.
+The whole street collapsed into a single sound.